keithotuomagie/credit_card_fraud_model/README.md

 # Overall Conclusion and Recommendations

+Credit card fraud is increasing year over year.
+The number of attempts is approximately increasing by 46% year-over-year.
+In the US, credit card losses are projected to reach $12.5 billion by 2025.

+As a result, it is paramount for any business - existing or newcomers - to have a strategy and proactive approach for confronting this deceptive practice.

 ## Overall Conclusion

 I created a total of six models in order to detect credit card fraud.
 The models and their respective recall scores are below: